OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/layer-3-multihoming.rst

 ===================
 Traditionally, Multichassis Link Aggregation Group(MC-LAG) has been leveraged to achieve redundancy from the top of rack(TOR) switch.

-Starting with Tungsten Fabric 21.12 we are adding high availability support with Layer 3 multihoming without the need for MC-LAG or bond interfaces.
+Starting with OpenSDN 21.12 we are adding high availability support with Layer 3 multihoming without the need for MC-LAG or bond interfaces.

 Layer 3 multihoming allows vRouter to recognize multiple uplink connections. vRouter supports multihoming up to three top-of-rack (TOR) leaf switches.
 Static routes are used between the compute node and the TOR switches to access the vRouter's loopback interface (lo0).